Looking at Link Behavior Information

 - Whether the selection of a link might launch a new application and/or a new browser window

 - Whether alert messages are generated upon selection of a link

 - Whether a web page (or additional information) associated with a link is opened in an existing browser window by that content into a section or a tab of the browser window, rather than in multiple browser windows

-It’s possible that the type of link behaviors supported by a mobile device might be different than the type of link behaviors support by a laptop computer.
-For example, if you perform a search using a laptop at Google Maps for a particular type of business, and you have a map displayed on the right, with choices of businesses to click upon on the left, clicking on one of the links to businesses on the left might result in a information box displayed over the map showing more information about the businesses, including location, address, and a link to the home page of the business.
+The type of link behaviors supported by a mobile device might differ from the type of link behaviors support by a laptop computer.
+For example, if you perform a search using a laptop at Google Maps for a particular type of business, and you have a map displayed on the right, with choices of businesses to click upon on the left, clicking on one of the links to businesses on the left might result in an information box displayed over the map showing more information about the businesses, including location, address, and a link to the home page of the business.
 A phone might not be able to display that information box.

 This link behavior information might be collected in a real time manner as well, capturing context information associated with links, such as: